Club: 1. FC Nürnberg | Opening: 1928 | Capacity: 50,000 (13,229 standing)

 How to get to Stadion Nurnberg

-If using public transport, take overground metro (S-bahn) line 2 from the main railway station.
+You can get to the stadium with overground metro (S-bahn) line 2 from the main railway station.
 Get off at stop Frankenstadion.
 An alternative is tram 9.

 Address: Max-Morlock-Platz 1, 90471 Nürnberg